Architecture

 Wellness in the Workplace

 What is the meaning of wellness?
 Gallup and Heathway, the well-being index, describes the five key factors which help the individual's journey within the workplace.
+Tight teams and active collaboration demand a certain type of behavior and attitude from the modern day professional.

 The Right to Light: Changing Office Design